Utilities Rates Overview

 - Infrastructure - Condition and planned improvements

 The City of Palo Alto Utilities (CPAU) evaluates rates on an annual basis, typically in line with the City's fiscal year schedule, which runs from July 1 through June 30.
-Information on current rates is provided
+We are currently reviewing proposals for rate changes to go into effect July 1, 2019.

 Stay updated on other important matters such as programs, rebates

-- Proposition 218 letter - Notice of Public Hearing for Proposed Water and Wastewater Rate Changes
+Notice of Public Hearing - Water and Wastewater Rates

 Utility Resources Supply Information